 “Quaint, cosy, nautical-themed hotel with a privileged position in Stockholm’s old town”

 Walking along Victory’s narrow corridors of mahogany and shining brass handrails is akin to being on board ship - though mercifully with more comfortable cabins.
 Each of the rooms is named after a different Swedish captain, evoked through paintings of his ship and nautical antiques, creating something really special from this quaint interior.
-Add to this cheerful young staff and an appealing restaurant, and you have a quirky base in Stockholm’s most atmospheric district.
+Add to this cheerful young staff and a remarkable range of dining options for a hotel of this size, and you have a quirky base in Stockholm’s most atmospheric district.

 - Right in the heart of Gamla Stan - perfectly situated for exploring the oldest part of Stockholm

 - The foodie vibe; innovative breakfasts and a variety of options for dinner

 - Fascinating array of marine memorabilia on display